-How to define and prioritize the right features to implement?
+How to define and prioritize the right features to implement

-When in charge of a product strategy in an uncertain environment, the main challenge lies in finding out what are the most valuable features to implement at a given time.
-To do so successfully, Lean UX’s authors Jeff Gothelf and Josh Seiden suggest an exercise to define and prioritize product features according to business outcomes.
+When you find yourself in charge of a product’s strategy—much less in an uncertain or ever-changing business environment—oftentimes, the biggest challenge is identifying the right or most valuable features to implement at any given time.
+Fortunately, the authors ofLean UX, Jeff Gothelf and Josh Seiden, have come up with a simple exercise that can help you define and prioritize product features according to desired business outcomes.

-How to run the exercise?
+How to run this exercise

 The hypothesis table

-How to prioritize the hypotheses?
+How to prioritize the hypotheses